botbreeder/mudbasic/README.md

 A narrative is a user-defined statement.
 The first line is the header of the narrative.
 It declares the syntax of the statement being defined.
 In this example, `10` represents the thing the narrative is applied to.
 It's like the argument of a function.

+Narratives provide modularity by separating code in different line-number spaces, so the statement `110` of one narrative is distinguished from the statement `110` of another narrative.

 > _**Side-note**: As you can see, we're using the ancient INI file format here.
 I am well aware of modern solutions like [TOML](https://toml.io/en/) or [ENO](https://eno-lang.org/).
 I just happen to love archeology and vintageware._

 ## Defining/using archetypes